BLimmie/eyewire_validator/README.md

 * Reap: Using a scythe's override powers to fix a cube
 * Merger: A segment that contains volumes of two different neurons
 * Aggregate: The ground truth of a task based on the combined responses of many players.
 Interchangeable with "Ground Truth"
-* Harold: The rat's name
+* Harold: The mouse's name

 ### Eyewire

-Eyewire is a citizen science game designed to collect data about individual neurons in a rat's retina.
+Eyewire is a citizen science game designed to collect data about individual neurons in a mouse's retina.
 Originally designed to create a segmentation algorithm for mapping the human brain, it has evolved into a complex data collection system based on the idea that getting ordinary people to play a game designed around annotating data creates a cost-effective way of annotating data that doesn't require the time and effort of people within the laboratories using the data nor the costly delegation of data annotation to services like Mechanical Turk.
-Currently, there are just over 3000 rat's neurons fully mapped within a 350×300×60 µm³ volume.
+Currently, there are just over 3000 mouse neurons fully mapped within a 350×300×60 µm³ volume.
 At this point in time, the data collected by Eyewire has discovered 6 new specific neuron types and has made a new classification scheme for retinal neurons.

 <p align="center">
   <img src="http://wiki.eyewire.org:88/images/thumb/0/05/Countdown.png/800px-Countdown.png" title= "Remove the cell bodies and you get random noise" />